Joe C. Carr

-Joseph Cordell Carr, Sr. (June 20, 1907 – October 12, 1981) was a Democratic Party politician in the state of Tennessee who served almost 27 years as Tennessee Secretary of State.
+Joseph Cordell Carr, Sr. (June 20, 1907 – October 12, 1981) was a Democratic Party politician in the state of Tennessee who served 20 years as Tennessee Secretary of State.

 Biography

 Early life

 Joseph Carr was born June 20, 1907, in Cookeville, Tennessee.
 His father, Sidney Forrest Carr, worked for nine years as a clerk in the Tennessee Secretary of State's office and was a one-term member of the Tennessee General Assembly, representing Putnam County from 1919 to 1921.
 He also was a campaign manager for U.S. Congressman Cordell Hull.